alex-shevchenko/jinn-docs/definitions/views.md

         - email
 ```
 Each view defined here is generated as a class and may be used in the API definition,
-as described below, or elsewhere.
+as described below or elsewhere.

 ---
 Next: [APIs]({% link definitions/apis.md %})